-At Newton Investment Management Ltd, we consider our process for assessing the sustainability of sovereigns to be a key differentiator, both for the amount of time we have been incorporating it into our investment process (over a decade), and the way in which we compile our sovereign sustainability matrix, which serves as an investment overlay for our sustainable strategies.
+At Newton Investment Management Ltd, we consider our process for assessing the sustainability of sovereign bonds to be a key differentiator, both in terms of the length of time we have been incorporating it into our investment process (over a decade), and the way in which we compile our sovereign sustainability matrix, which is an integral part of the investment process for our fixed income, multi-asset and sustainable strategies.

 A Single, Rigorous Process

-The same process applies for all sovereigns, both developed and emerging markets.
+We apply the same process to both developed and emerging-market sovereigns.
 Our expectation is that social and governance aspects will be more robust in the developed world where the social contract is stronger, and we therefore conduct our analysis using an emerging-market lens to ensure the necessary level of rigor.

 Emerging-Market Sovereign Process

 Our view is that emerging markets are usually emerging from some previous maladministration or geopolitical issue and have reached a level of market sophistication.
 Our stated aim is not to be a ‘best-in-class’ investor, but to identify those countries which are more likely to be embarking on the journey towards developed status.
 Our expectation is that improvements beget further improvements and that virtuous cycles can be created.
 The opposite also holds true in that deteriorations can cause a downward spiral and create vicious circles.
 Our emerging-market process is designed to provide the framework to consider these aspects.

 We would acknowledge that sovereign sustainable investment has lagged analysis of corporate issuers for various practical reasons including differing expectations of the accountability of the issuer – while a company is accountable to its shareholders, a government is at best answerable to its voter base and at worst to itself alone – as well as the more siloed nature of government departments.